 The launch of my new site, Wandering Dawn, was inspired by my quest to live a more fulfilling life.
 Don’t get me wrong, I never thought that life was bad before.
 The difference is that last year changed me.
 You don’t come out of an experience like that the same person.
 Now, I am living a life solo and getting to know Asia 2.0.
 I didn’t realize it at the time, but the series of events I endured put me on a path towards something much greater than I can even fully comprehend.
 I don’t know exactly where this one-way ticket to Quito will take me, but I am ready to find out.
 The possibilities are endless, and I hope you will join me on this journey!

 A final parting thought.
-This question was recently posed in a yoga class and it resonated with me: Are you living your life lead by fear or curiosity?
+This question was recently posed in a yoga class and it resonated with me: Are you living your life out of fear or curiosity?